 Being charged with criminal stalking in Indiana may be an incredibly difficult and personal ordeal.
 It may involve very personal situations that are designed to protect victims from potential (not actual) harm.
-If you find yourself charged with stalking in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, as soon as possible to help you achieve a favorable result.
+If you find yourself charged with stalking in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal charges defense counsel, such as Chris Eskew of Eskew Law, LLC, as soon as possible to help you achieve a favorable result.
+Contact us today.

 Criminal Stalking under Indiana Statute